Alia5/FSE/README.md

 FSE is mainly created as a side project out of personal interest.

 I only have limited knowledge about game- / engine-programming and thus, this is probably not the most well though out code there is.
-Hence, this is licensed under WTFPL
+I wouldn't recommend using it.
+If you'd really like to however, it's licensed under MIT, so feel free.

 FSE supports networking which in testing performed pretty well under pretty bad network conditions (~200ms Ping with some packet loss) with a few 100 objects